 Motherhood as a skill

 Another significant benefit of blogging for stay at home moms is that they’ve got all the skills required for the position just by being a mom.
 Unlike pretty much any new position, you don’t need any additional training for being a mom blogger.
 As a mom, you’re fully equipped to share expertise on numerous niche topics without missing a post.
-Your life becomes an endless source of content inspiration as a mom blogger.
+Your life becomes an endless source of content inspiration as a mom blogger and also as an influencer on Instagram.
+A great way to organically grown your Instagram following is by using Nitreo.
 You can record your family journey from the moment you welcome your newborn child into the world until, well, pretty much until you become a grandma.

 The time is now